qlicker/qlicker/docs/UserManual-Professor.md

 There are four question types to choose from; multiple choice, multi-select, true or false, and short answer.
 For multiple choice and multi-select, there can be a max of 6 answers to choose from.
 Like question text, the answers can be modified using the toollbar.
 Correct and Incorrect options can be toggled by clicking on the checkbox to the right of each answer.

 ### Using the Question Library
-The Question Library can be found via the 'Questions' dropdown menu.
+The Question Library can be found via the 'Question Library' button at the top of the page.
 This page contains all questions saved to the library, for all courses you own.
-On this page, you can create new questions, search for questions using keywords, type, or tags, and access Public and Student-submitted questions.
+On this page, you can create new questions, search for questions using keywords, type, or tags, and access Public questions, Student-submitted questions, and question shared with you.

 ### Public Questions
 Public questions can be accessed by clicking 'Public Questions' at the top of the Question Library page.
 Public questions are all questions submitted by other users that were marked as public.
 These questions can be searched using keywords, question type, and tags.